zetria-org/zetria-public-api/README.md

    - and we might add those code to zetria.org
 ### 4. External Links
    - links to other educational websites

-> Documentations for all APIs are in there directories respectively.

 # How to Contribute?